Jay Hunt (television executive): Career

 At Channel 4, Hunt's commissions included Humans, Catastrophe, Gogglebox, Indian Summers, Derry Girls, The Island, The Undateables, Hunted, Benefits Street, First Dates, Child Genius, SAS: Who Dares Wins, Naked Attraction and The Secret Life of 4 Year Olds.
 She led the team that delivered the BAFTA award-winning coverage of the 2012 London Paralympic Games, and in 2015 brought Formula One to Channel 4, with a new three-year deal for the sport.

 Under her role, Channel 4 was named The Edinburgh TV Festival Channel of the Year in 2014 and 2016, and Broadcast Channel of the Year in 2016 – with the channel receiving industry awards including more BAFTA TV awards in 2014 and 2015, and more Royal Television Society Programme Awards than any other channel in 2014 and 2016.
 In 2015, Channel 4's audience share increased for the first time in nine years.
 In June 2015, Hunt told Campaign magazine the channel was enjoying "creative renewal", having "weaned ourselves off Big Brother".

 In March 2016, Hunt delivered a Royal Television Society speech reflecting on her first five years at Channel 4 and the new creative culture she had established at the broadcaster.
 In February 2013, she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.
 Hunt resigned from Channel 4 at the beginning of June 2017, and was due to leave in September after serving her notice.
 She had been seen as the most likely candidate to succeed David Abraham as chief executive, and had been interviewed for the post.

+Famously lost Channel 4 millions in revenue by rejecting and telling Avalon executive that the soon to be world wide phenomenon, Taskmaster, was the worst piece of telly she had ever seen.
+In 2020 Channel 4 rectified Hunt's mistake and purchased the rights to the show.

 In October 2017, she was hired by Apple to lead commissioning for Apple TV+ in Europe.
 There, her commissions include Slow Horses, Bad Sisters, Prehistoric Planet and Trying.

 In February 2020, she was appointed as governor of the British Film Institute.
 She became chair of the organisation in February 2024.

 Hunt was appointed an Officer of the Order of the British Empire in the 2023 Birthday Honours for services to the arts.

 In June 2023, she was tipped by proactiveinvestors.co.uk as a potential replacement for Carolyn McCall as chief executive of ITV plc.